Is Oman safe to visit? This is probably one of the major concerns at the forefront of your mind if you are considering travelling in Oman.

 Renting a car in Oman is one of the best ways to get around.
 Public transport in Oman leaves a lot to be desired, and organised tours are often extortionately expensive.

-Navigation – Omanis don’t use addresses for a lot of locations, but coordinates.
+Omanis don’t use addresses for a lot of locations, but coordinates.
 Here there are no street names.
-I was quite surprised when I was driving to my hotel in Nizwa and the owner just gave me a bunch of codes.
+When you book a hotel, you may find that the owner gives you GPS coordinates instead of directions.

 Public Transport in Oman